thegenemyers/DFA-SPEC/DAF-spec.md

 the segments.
 Note carefully, that the segment and fragment intervals in an F-line are also positions.

-Note carefully, that the positions intervals are always intervals in the segment in its normal orientation.
+Note carefully, that the position intervals are always intervals in the segment in its normal orientation.
 If a minus sign is specified, then the interval of the second segment is reverse complemented in order to align with the interval of the first segment.
 That is,
 <code>S s1 - s2 b1 e1 b2 e2</code> aligns s1[b1,e1] to the reverse complement of s2[b2,e2].